 Once it all dried, my patch was just as strong as if the drywall had never been disturbed.
 I’ll have to prime and paint it, and may have to dress the edge a bit, either by sanding, or feathering in some spackle.
 And I’d have to texture it if the drywall had been textured.
 But it’s a strong repair and it took less than half an hour to accomplish.

 For a less noticeable repair, it probably would be possible to not glue the paper flaps, then trim them back after the Gorilla Glue dries.
-But this is the way I’ve been fixing large holes in drywall for a while, and I’ve been happy with the results.
+But I’ve been using this technique to repair large a hole in drywall for a while, and I’ve been happy with the results.

 And where there are big holes in walls, frequently you’ll find small ones.
 I have some tips for quick fixes for small holes too.